Chan Hiu Ming: Tai Po

 Chan was appointed the head coach of Tai Po Football Club for the 2006–2007 season.
 In this season, he utilized the relatively inexperienced youth players such as Lee Wai Lim and Lee Hong Lim, who would later play for the senior national team.
 They finished the season in the 5th place, surpassing the expectations of critics and players alike.

 Workable

 Chan Hiu Ming was the team manager of Workable Football Club in 2007–2008.
 In this season, future stars Au Yeung Yiu Chung, Yapp Hung Fai, Tsang Man Fai and Tsang Kam To excelled under Chan's guidance, beating league heavyweights South China and Kitchee during his tenure as boss.

 Eastern

 Chan Hiu Ming was the team manager of Eastern Football Club in 2008–2009.
 In this season, he took the popularly supported club on a good run in the AFC cup as they beat Hanoi from Vietnam and Chonburi from Thailand.

 HK Pegasus

 Chan Hiu Ming was the head coach of TSW Pegasus Football Club in 2010–2012.
-In these two seasons, the team played entertaining football under Chan with great results.
+The team finished his first season third in the league, and finished second the following season.